-Don’t be fooled by the name, it’s rather unlucky if the huge Blue Hope Diamond falls into your possession.
-Named after its owner from the 1930s, Henry Phillip Hope, the diamond acquire a reputation for bad luck while in his possession.
-Shortly after the British gem collector obtained the diamond, the Hope family fell into extreme debt and were forced to sell the 45.52-carat diamond.
+Don’t be fooled by the name.
+It’s rather unlucky if the huge Blue Hope Diamond falls into your possession.
+Named after its owner from the 1930s, Henry Phillip Hope, the diamond acquired a reputation for bad luck while in his possession.
+Shortly after the British gem collector obtained the diamond, the Hope family fell into extreme debt and was forced to sell the 45.52-carat diamond.
 From that point onwards, it was believed that owners of the diamond will be struck with bad luck and misfortune.
 Today the Blue Hope can be found in the Smithsonian Institute’s National Museum of Natural History.
 It was last reportedly insured for a monstrous $250 million USD.

 Figure 1: Blue Hope Diamond.
 Source: The Smithsonian Institute Website.

 They say money equals power.
 This can definitely be said for the Regent Diamond, which has a rich past involving a number of powerful historical figures.
 Famous owners of The Regent include Napoleon Bonaparte, who had it set in the hilt of his sword.
 Discovered in India in 1698, it was purportedly stolen by a British governor of Madras from the slave who found it.
 The rough 426-carat stone was eventually shipped to England, where it took a total of two years to transform into the beautiful 141-carat Regent Diamond known today.
 In 1717 the stone was purchased by Philippe d’Orléans, regent of France, where it acquired the name ‘The Regent’.
 It has since remained in the hands of the French royal family until recently when it went on display at the Louvre in 1887.

 Figure 2: The Regent Diamond.
 Source: The Louvre Official Website.